 Back down below, I gazed up at the towering roof.
 Today, gaping holes have been poked in them, providing an unintended view of the heavens.

 I was mesmerized by the famous Rose Windows.
 Thanks to the hard work of the firefighters in Paris, the windows were saved, as long as the famous bell towers, & the overall structure of Notre-Dame.
-Notre-Dame is an important center of history & culture, and will remain so in the future.
+Notre-Dame is an important center of history & culture and will remain so in the future.

 As bad as the damage is, so much was left intact.
 It’s a remarkable testament to how well it was built hundreds of years ago.
 It will take some time, but Notre-Dame will be restored.
 It will evolve to its next phase, just as it has done since its construction first started.

 I find it interesting to look back on how my writing has evolved since my last visit to Notre-Dame.
-That 2013 trip to Europe was my first trip that I wrote about here.
+That 2013 trip to Europe was the first trip that I wrote about here.
 My idea was that I would write a summary of everything I had done each day.
 This, I realize now, was ludicrous for multiple reasons.
-First, nobody wants to read a listing of everything someone did in a particular day, unless it’s a particularly wonderful or well-focused itinerary.
+First, nobody wants to read a listing of everything someone did on a particular day unless it’s a particularly wonderful or well-focused itinerary.
 My posts from then are quite embarrassing, comprised of a simple recap of what I had seen & done that day, with no particular detail of what the experience was like.
 At this point, I hadn’t refined my process for taking notes while on the go, so I was literally doing so in the post itself each night based on what I happened to remember after some quantity of beer or wine.
 It’s no wonder that the experiment of writing daily about that particular day lasted perhaps a week.
 Some of the changes to my blog have been quick ideas that were tossed away, while others have been part of a much more incremental process that comes with learning & growing as a writer.

 Whether something has been there for 800 years or six, change is inevitable.
 Sometimes the change is gradual, & we might not notice it without reflection.
 Other times everything may burn down in a flash, leaving us stunned & wondering what happened, sifting through the ashes.
-Either way, it’s through this process that we can properly appreciate & cherish what we have, to rebuild to something even better.
+Either way, it’s through this process that we can properly appreciate & cherish what we have, to rebuild into something even better.